chetnashah/js-work/languageNotes.md

 * For more fine grained details on super references (refer http://2ality.com/2011/11/super-references.html)

 * `derivedInstance instanceOf BaseClass` returns true.

+#### Equality Semantics in JavaScript

+1. Abstract equality operator(==) : performs co-ercion on input values and compares them.
+2. Strict Equality Operator(===) : checks types as well as values.
+Returns true only if types are same and values are same.
+3. SameValue Algorithm: Similar to (===) but with different handling of NaN, and +/- 0.
+4. SameValueZero Algorithm Similar to SameValue/(===) with different handling of +/- 0.
+5. Object.is use SameValue for equality checking
+6. Map, Set, includes use SameValueZero for equality checking.

+##### Object equality comparision

+Two different object literals with similar contents will fail strict equality comparision, since variable comparision leads to reference/address comparision.

+To check structural/value equality of objects, we have to individually look at own-keys, compare primitive values, and if an object is found as key, check recursively.

 #### ES6 builtins